MarginaliaSearch/www.marginalia.nu/content/log/85-mq_sm_actor_ui.md

 The purpose of the message queue we're interested in is to provide a robust and replayable way for services to communicate with each other, and to provide a way to recover from failures.
-With that in mind, we can use a simple SQL database as our backing store, with the added benefit of being able to use the database as a transaction journal and being able to use familiar tools form the SQL ecosystem to address errors as they occur.

-The system does have just the tool though.
-The ACID properties of SQL databases can do most of the heavy lifting here if we're a bit careful about how we use them.
+With that in mind, the system does have just the tool though.
+The ACID properties of SQL databases can do most of the heavy lifting here if we're a bit careful about how we use them, with the added benefit of being able to use the database as a transaction journal and being able to use familiar tools form the SQL ecosystem to address errors as they occur.

 The message queue is designed a single table, here shown in an abbreviated form: